 (Pocket-lint) - Android can get confusing.
 There were there "sweet treat" names - KitKat, Oreo, Pie, etc - but there were also version numbers.
-The latest version is the soon-to-launch Android 11 with Google dropping the dessert names to make things clearer.
+The latest version is Android 11 with Google dropping the dessert names to make things clearer.
 So what, then, is Android One?

 Android One was originally designed for first-time smartphone users in emerging markets.
 It was introduced at Google's I/O developer conference in 2014.